exploide/bhcli/README.md

-# BloodHound CLI
+# bhcli - CLI client for the BloodHound CE API

-A CLI tool to interact with the [BloodHound CE](https://github.com/SpecterOps/BloodHound) API.
+`bhcli` is an unofficial CLI client to interact with the BloodHound CE API.

-BloodHound by SpecterOps is *the* tool to work with Active Directory attack paths, taking advantage of modeling security-relevant relationships in a graph with nodes and edges.
+[BloodHound by SpecterOps](https://github.com/SpecterOps/BloodHound) is *the* tool to work with Active Directory attack paths, taking advantage of modeling security-relevant relationships in a graph with nodes and edges.

 Once filled with data, the BloodHound database is also a great source of information useful beyond the BloodHound GUI.
-A lot of information you typically dump from LDAP is already available in BloodHound.
 `bhcli` makes this information accessible on the commandline.

-Retrieve lists of user names for further processing, grep in the description field, or even run custom Cypher queries.
+- fetch data from BloodHound instead of repetitively querying LDAP to improve stealthiness
+- generate lists of users and computers for further processing
+- grep in their description fields or other attributes
+- resolve nested group memberships into flat lists

-`bhcli` can also mark a bunch of objects as owned, import/export your custom queries and might perform an audit to search for interesting permissions.
+- mark a bunch of objects as owned (or other asset groups)
+- import/export your custom queries
+- perform a (rudimentary) audit to search for potential security issues
+- run custom Cypher queries and process the result as JSON

 Check the help message below for all features.

 > [!IMPORTANT]
+> This project was formerly named bloodhound-cli.
-> Do **not** confuse it with [bloodhound-cli by SpecterOps](https://github.com/SpecterOps/bloodhound-cli) which serves another purpose and is used to start a containerized BloodHound CE instance and configure it.
+> It has been renamed to bhcli to avoid confusion with the official [bloodhound-cli by SpecterOps](https://github.com/SpecterOps/bloodhound-cli), which serves another purpose.
-> Unfortunately, both tools share the project name bloodhound-cli, but SpecterOps' installs as `bloodhound-cli` while my project here installs as `bhcli`.
+> Both tools shared the project name bloodhound-cli, but SpecterOps' installs as `bloodhound-cli` while my project here has always installed as `bhcli`.

 ## Installation